 Opioids affect the part of the brain that regulates breathing.
 High doses of these drugs can lead to respiratory depression and death.
 Unfortunately, even when used as prescribed, opioids can lead to tolerance – meaning you may need to use more and more of the drug to get the same effects.

 A well-meaning individual who takes too many pain pills to feel better can inadvertently put themselves at risk for overdose death.
-The same goes for an addict who needs to take more and more of the drug to get the same high or to avoid withdrawal symptoms.
+The same goes for anyone who needs to take more and more of the drug to get the same high or to avoid withdrawal symptoms.

 Combining opioids with other respiratory system depressants, such as alcohol, sedatives, or anti-anxiety medications, can also increase the risk of overdose death.